|

 19. What has Buddha taught?

-Buddha has taught only "how to get rid of the current suffering" because it is most urgent and essential.
-The most wonderful thing is no suffering throughout our life (it is a dream to get rid of suffering in the future life for those knowing nothing about "no-self" because it is fully implanted with the teaching of Brahma).
+Buddha has taught only “how to get rid of the current suffering” because it is most urgent and essential.
+The most wonderful thing is no suffering throughout our life (it is a dream to get rid of suffering in the future life for those knowing nothing about “no-self” because it is fully implanted with the teaching of Hinduism).

 The four noble truths are the heart teaching of Buddha to get rid of suffering.
 The point is that: suffering is caused by selfness and cessation of suffering is caused by no-self.